artefactual/atom-docs/user-manual/access-content/search-atom.rst

 4. AtoM will reload the page with results.
 If there are more than 10 results, a pager will be included at the bottom of the results page.
-The results page also includes a :term:`sort button` (allowing you to sort results to show them in alphabetic order, or most recently created/updated).
+The results page also includes a :term:`sort button` (allowing you to sort results by date modified, name or identifier).
 For more information, see :ref:`recurring-sort-button`.

 .. image:: images/rightsholders-results.*
    :align: center